Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 But here’s the truth: rejection doesn’t have to define you.
 It can be a powerful catalyst for growth and transformation.

-By the end, you’ll not only understand how to cope with rejection but also how to use it as a stepping stone to build the career you truly want.
+By the end, you’ll not only understand how to cope with rejection.
+You’ll also learn how to use it as a stepping stone to build the career you truly want.

 The Reality of Rejection